 In addition to my blog, I freelance for a number of organizations including The Indianapolis Star, Indianapolis Monthly Magazine, MapQuest Travel, the national news group U.S. News & World Report and others.
 Previously, I also served as managing editor for a James Beard Award-Winning publication, Edible Indy.
 While there, the piece I co-authored on the state of school lunches was one of five national finalists for the 2017 Edible Community “Best Social Issue” article.

-A small sampling of my published works can be found on my portfolio.
+A small sampling of my published works can be found on my website and portfolio.
 Who knows, maybe we can work together some day.

 Thanks for reading.